GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## TRRS JACKS

 Install the TRRS jack on the top side of the PCB.
 The place where you should insert it is marked with a white line.
-You may want to use some masking tape to hold it in place, since you need to solder it on the bottom.
+You may want to use some masking tape to hold it in place since you need to solder it on the bottom.

 ![TRRS jack soldered](/docs/images/buildguide/TRRS.jpg)